Halle synagogue attacker shocks survivors in court | DW | 09.12.2020

-The man who attempted to shoot his way into a synagogue Halle, eastern Germany, has made his final statement in his high-profile trial.
+The man who attempted to shoot his way into a synagogue Halle, eastern Germany, has made his final statement in a high-profile trial.
 Many co-plaintiffs have condemned proceedings as a missed opportunity.

 Stephan B.*, the 28-year-old accused of attempting the worst anti-Semitic atrocity in Germany since the Shoah, was cut short by the judge on Wednesday, a few minutes into his final statement before the court.